Civil War Cannons

 In the modern era, East Baton Rouge Parish has continued to evolve and develop.
 The area has experienced rapid growth, with Baton Rouge becoming the state capital in 1849.
 Today, the Parish is home to a thriving economy with industries ranging from petrochemicals and manufacturing to education and healthcare.
 Despite its growth, the historical significance of East Baton Rouge Parish is still visible in the region through its preservation of historic buildings, landmarks, and cultural traditions.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of East Baton Rouge Parish, Louisiana.
+This timeline provides a condensed summary of the historical journey of East Baton Rouge Parish, Louisiana.

 • 1699 - French explorer Pierre Le Moyne d'Iberville arrives in present-day Louisiana, including the area that would become East Baton Rouge Parish.